osoftware/spedn/docs/syntax.rst

 Conditional
 -----------

 You can conditionaly execute a branch of code.
-A branch introduces a new lexical scope.
+A branch introduces a new lexical scope and it can be a verification, block or another conditional.

 Syntax: